The protection and safeguarding of vulnerable young people is at the core of our model.

 CAMFED’s vision is of a world in which every child is educated, protected, respected and valued, and grows up to turn the tide of poverty.

-As the most effective strategy to tackle poverty and inequality, CAMFED multiplies educational opportunities for girls and empowers young women to become leaders of change.
-Our focus is on girls and young women in rural areas of sub-Saharan Africa.
-This is where girls face acute disadvantage and where their empowerment will have a transformative impact.
+As the most effective strategy to tackle poverty and inequality, CAMFED multiplies educational opportunities for girls and supports young women to become leaders of change.
+Our focus is on girls and young women in rural areas of Ghana, Malawi, Tanzania, Zambia, Zimbabwe.
+This is where girls face acute disadvantage and where their leadership will have a transformative impact.

 The protection of vulnerable people is at the core of our work